-Spring means cleaning, and as you dig through closets and clear out the basement, you could make extra money from your unwanted treasures.
+Have you been bitten by the cleaning and organizing bug?
+As you dig through closets and clear out the basement, you could make extra money from your unwanted treasures.

 If you know how to do it right, creating your own little business selling old items can be a pretty lucrative side hustle.